 Some utilitarians see people as containers for well-being.
 On this view, what matt\-ers is not people, but rather the intensity and duration of subjective experiences.
-Torbj{\"o}rn T{\"a}nnsj{\"o}, for instance, takes points in time as the ultimate locations in his hedonistic version of act-utilitarianism.\footnote{He claims that \enquote{what matters is the hedonistic situation of a given individual at a given time} \citep[19]{Tan13}.} Other authors, including Peter Vallen\-tyne, John Broome, Nick Bostrom and Amanda Askell, take the opposite view.
-As Vallen\-tyne writes, \enquote{the spirit of traditional utilitarianism goes with the person-centered approach rather than the time-centered approach}.\footnote{See \citet[417]{Val95}. \citet[19]{Bos11} and \citet[14]{Ask18} make similar remarks. \citet[Ch.
+Other authors, including Peter Vallen\-tyne, John Broome, Nick Bostrom and Amanda Askell, take the opposite viewpoint.
+As Vallen\-tyne writes, \enquote{the spirit of traditional utilitarianism goes with the person-centered app\-roach rather than the time-centered approach}.\footnote{See \citet[417]{Val95}. \citet[19]{Bos11} and \citet[14]{Ask18} make similar remarks. \citet[Ch.
 7]{Bro06} addresses a version of the locations problem in finite worlds.
 He rejects the time-based (or \enquote{snap-shot}) view in favor of the person-centered view.} Finally, some authors remain neutral as to whether the ultimate locations are people, points in time, or something else.
 For example, neither \cite{LV04} nor \cite{Arn14} take a stance on what the ultimate locations are.

-It is long known that, in infinite worlds, it makes a crucial difference what we take the ultimate locations to be.
-As \cite{Cai95} demonstrates, there are worlds populated by infinitely many people where total utility is negative at all times, but each person has a life worth living.
-If we insist that people are impor\-tant, as many people do, the time-centered approach thus becomes untenable.
-The person-centered approach leads to plausible prescriptions when it applies.
-However, person-centeredness results in generic incomparability: \enquote{most} pairs of infinite worlds cannot be ranked \citep{Ask18}.
+It has long been known that, in infinite worlds, it makes a crucial difference which locations are referenced.\footnote{I will consider three types of locations: times, people, and what I refer to as people at times. \S \ref{subsect: against times} and \S \ref{subsect: against times2} illustrate the fact, due to \cite{Cai95}, that Pareto over times conflicts with Pareto over people.
+We will also see that Pareto over people at times conflicts with both Pareto over times (\S \ref{subsect: against times2}) and Pareto over people (\S \ref{subsect: objection3}).} As \cite{Cai95} demonstrates (and as I illustrate below), Pareto over times conflicts with Pareto over persons.
+If we insist that people are impor\-tant, as many people do, the time-centered approach thus seems untenable.

+The person-centered approach has a clear moral basis.
+However, as \cite{Ask18} shows and as we will later see, person-centeredness leads to generic incomparability: \enquote{most} pairs of infinite worlds cannot be ranked.
 One might react to this result by concluding that infinite ethics is fundamentally undecidable.
-But one might also ask if it is possible to place significance on people in such a way that generic incomparability is not entailed.
+But we might also ask if it is possible to place significance on people in such a way that generic incomparability is not entailed.